County ban of large gatherings could impact Sharks, Stanford - WHIZ News

 “I don’t think it would make a huge difference but it would be kind of weird because it would be really, really, quiet,” Sharks goalie Aaron Dell said this weekend about the prospect of playing games without fans.
 “But if that’s what they have to do, that’s what they have to do.”

 The San Jose Earthquakes have one home game scheduled this month on March 21 against Sporting Kansas City.
-The team didn’t immediately respond to comment about plans for that game.
+The team said it would comply immediately and will have information on plans for upcoming events soon.

 AP Sports Writer Janie McCauley contributed to this report.